-The rules do not exceed standards in other states.
+These rules do not exceed standards in similarly situated states.

-3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules
+3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules.

-There are no laws, rules, or other legal requirements that would duplicate, overlap, or conflict with the proposed rule amendments.
+There are no laws, rules, or other legal requirements that duplicate, overlap, or conflict with these rules.